ahmedbessar/Bike-Share-project/README.md

 ## Overview
 In this project, I will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 I will write code to import the data and answer interesting questions about it by computing descriptive statistics.
 I will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

-## Running the program:
-You can input 'python bikeshare.py' on your terminal to run this program.
-I use Anaconda's command prompt on a Windows 10 machine.
+## How to run:
+- Clone the project
+- Prerequisite
+     - You must have installed python and libraries like numpy and pandas.
+- Run the project
+     - Open the terminal
+     - And run python Bikeshare.py

 ## Program details:
 The program takes user input for the city (e.g. Chicago), month for which the user wants to view data (e.g. January; also includes an 'all' option), and day for which the user wants to view data (e.g. Monday; also includes an 'all' option).